 We, our parent, subsidiary, affiliated and related entities recognize that the Government of Ontario supports the full inclusion of persons with disabilities as set out in the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”).
 AODA’s goal is to create a more accessible Ontario, by identifying, and to the extent possible, preventing and eliminating barriers experienced by persons with disability.
 This policy (the “Accessibility Policy”) establishes policies, practices and procedures relating to our provision of services to persons with disabilities, their representatives and other third parties.

-We are committed to providing services that are accessible, and compliant with the customer service requirements of AODA, to all persons that we serve in a manner that:
+We are committed to being in compliance with the customer service standard of AODA and to providing services that are accessible, and delivered in a manner that:

 - respects the dignity and independence of persons with disabilities;

-We will implement the following procedures and practices:
+We will therefore implement the following procedures and practices:

 - when communicating with a person with a disability, the communication will be done in such a manner to take into consideration the person’s disability;

 - persons with disabilities who are accompanied by either a support person or a service animal are permitted on our premises;

 - notice will be provided when a known disruption will likely affect persons with disabilities;